JuanitoFatas/Guides/articles/020-rack.md

 ```
  －－－－
-｜     ｜ <= Web Server，Give you Response.
+｜     ｜ <= User, Request goes in the form of HTTP protocol.
  －－－－
-｜     ｜ <= Your middle man between server, so called Middleware.
+｜     ｜ <= Web Server，Give you the Response back.
  －－－－
+｜     ｜ <= Your middle man between server and app, so called Middleware.
+ －－－－
-｜     ｜ <= User, Request goes in the form of HTTP protocol.
+｜     ｜ <= Rails application stack.
  －－－－
 ```